 Plan Your Vent Ductwork Route

 Next, plan the bathroom exhaust fan location so that the duct has the shortest and most direct route to the roof or wall vent.
-It's best if the fan is within six feet of the exterior vent cap where all the moist air escapes to the outdoors, with the straightest route possible.
+It's best if the fan unit is within 6 feet of the exterior vent cap where all the moist air escapes to the outdoors, by means of the straightest route possible.
 Longer duct runs make the fan less effective and increase the likelihood of condensation inside the duct.

 You can terminate the duct through the roof or a gable wall or even down through a soffit (if you use a special vent cap).
-Avoid venting through a wall below a soffit (the eave overhang of the roof), as this can trap moisture under the eave overhang.
+But avoid venting through a wall below a soffit (the eave overhang of the roof), as this can trap moisture under the eave overhang.

 Check the Attic

 Head up into the attic with a tape measure to scout your bathroom exhaust fan location from above the ceiling.
 If necessary, measure from an exterior wall, a plumbing vent pipe, or electrical boxes in the ceiling to find your bearings relative to the bathroom fixtures below.
 (It also helps to have a helper below measuring inside the bathroom, communicating measurements by cell phone.)

 Make sure you can install the fan between two ceiling joists and that there is enough room to make the transition from the fan housing to the duct.
 Also make sure the vent cap will be well clear of obstructions and trouble areas of the roof—things like roof valleys, skylights, chimneys, or furnace or water heater vents.